If you are immune to boredom, there is literally nothing you cannot accomplish 😴

 ~ Johann Wolfgang von Goethe, German writer and statesman

-That flat book-stack, the one atop my book-rack, is by folks in this pack :)
+That flat Book-stack, the one atop my Book-rack, is by Folks in the Thought Leaders' pack 🏆

 The top thought leaders that I've selected—and what an eminent pack it is—are significant contributors who improve the human enterprise, each in their unique way.
 The sole criteria for their selection is the immense personal relevance and the value of the contributions they've made to improve, enhance, and better the human enterprise.
 I'm reminded of what the late American president John F Kennedy famously said in noting that "a rising tide lifts all boats".